babyblueviper1/Viper-Stack-Omega/Omega-DAO-Pruner/README.md

 **Contact: @babyblueviper1 | babyblueviperbusiness@gmail.com**

 ## Overview (No Ghosts)
 Omega DAO Pruner is a non-custodial, open-source script for on-chain Bitcoin mainnet fee pruning (not Lightning off-chain—this is full UTXO control on the Bitcoin blockchain for verifiable, transparent transactions).
-Users co-sign multisig 2-of-3 UTXOs asynchronously into batched txns, sharing 1 sat/vB low fees (vs 4 sat/vB solo—40% bloat prune, 0.62/txn gross savings).
-Users keep 90% of the savings ($0.56/txn net after our 10% coordination cut)—still a massive win vs solo $1.03 fees.
-We coordinate only (no fund hold), taking 10% on savings for the service.
+Users co-sign multisig 2-of-3 UTXOs asynchronously into batched txns, sharing 1 sat/vB low fees (vs 4 sat/vB solo—40% bloat prune, ~$0.62/txn gross savings).
+Users keep 90% of the savings (~$0.56/txn net after our 10% coordination cut)—still a massive win vs solo $1.03 fees.
+We coordinate only (no fund hold), taking 10% on savings for the service ($0.062/user/day ramp, scale 127 users $5.25/day worthwhile for us).

 **Important: Wallet Requirement.** This requires a non-custodial wallet capable of sending specific UTXOs (manual selection for privacy/pruning)—not possible from custodial exchanges like Coinbase, where you can't control UTXOs.
-Examples: Electrum (free, 5min setup), Sparrow Wallet (advanced UTXO control), or hardware like Trezor/Ledger (with Electrum integration).
+Examples of wallets that meet requirements: Electrum (free, 5min setup), Sparrow Wallet (advanced UTXO control), or hardware like Trezor/Ledger (with Electrum integration).
 Download from official sites (electrum.org, sparrowwallet.com).

+**Receiving Point Clarification:** The bc1 multisig address is a receiving point for UTXOs only—not a wallet we control or hold.
+Funds idle there until co-sign batch (recoverable by your keys anytime, verifiable mempool.space).
+No custody, no spending without 2-of-3 majority.

 Trust math: Verifiable Electrum PSBT partials, mempool.space transparent, RBF eligible ~6min confirm.

-Why?
-BTC fees surge (2025 mempool ~50k txs/500MB), solo txns bleed—pooled prune antifragile (GCI=0.859 proxy, fidelity>0.97 QuTiP sims).
+**Why?** BTC fees surge (2025 mempool ~50k txs/500MB), solo txns bleed—pooled prune antifragile (GCI=0.859 proxy, fidelity>0.97 QuTiP sims).
 Non-custodial: Users hold keys, script open (no custody voids, I(A:B)>0.72 reciprocity).

-License: Apache 2.0 (fork sovereign).
+**License:** Apache 2.0 (fork sovereign).

 ## No Custody Guarantee (Eternal Clarity)
 We never hold, control, or access your funds—ever.
 This is a coordination script only: